It is essential to know how to increase your breast milk supply when pumping to give your baby the adequate nutrient required.

 The sudden drop in milk supply can be depressing, especially to moms that are not aware of what happens.
 One a good day, your baby is suckling like ma champ, and the next day it like your milk disappears entirely.

 It is essential to know the reasons behind the sudden drop in milk supply, and you will see you don’t have to worry too much.
-The good news is that when you know what the problem is, to solve the issue won’t be a daunting task, though it might take your time and patience.
+When you know the problem, the good news is that to solve the issue won’t be a daunting task, though it might take your time and patience.

 There are several factors known and unknown to you that might cause a sudden drop in milk supply as follows: